MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/backup-backup/readme.txt

 == Upgrade Notice ==

-= 1.3.2 =
+= 1.3.3 =
-What's new in 1.3.2?
+What's new in 1.3.3?
-- Fixed upload process on sites with upload size limit lower than 5 MBs
-- Speed up upload process on sites where it is allowed
+- By default config files with these extensions will be excluded: .tmp, .zip, .tr, .gz (can be modified in settings)
+- Modified default search replace page size to 50 from 300 (only for new installations)
+- Fixed console error logger, now it will display all relevant details
+- Added hard exclusion of third party plugin as it causes issue with compression
+- Propagated new method to slash fixer to other modules of our plugin
+- Refactored way of loading WordPress in outside processing (PHP CLI, PHP CLI within browser, browser backup method)
+- Default backup method now will validate if the file is readable or not, otherwise will exclude it out of the box
+- Fixed error handler during PHP error during PHP CLI restoration
-- Fixed restoration process on Windows with PHP 8 and above
+- Fixed deprecation issues with PHP 8.2 during Super-Quick Migration
+- Added new hints in live-log for Super-Quick Migration
+- Improved logger for Super-Quick Migration
+- Download progress now will be logged in live-log (restoration by URL)
+- Super-Quick Restoration (URL) via terminal and PHP CLI will now start restoration automatically
+- Added much better explanation for "php -f ./includes/cli-handler.php" command
+- Improved table prefix detection, now it will adjust case-sensitivity of the prefix
-- Added more details to browser console log on process failure
+- Added logging for file replacement process (restoration)
-- Staging site name will be automatically incremented after staging site creation
-- Added current table prefix to debug log
-- Updated carrousel banner – now it's fully compatible with PHP 8 and above
-- Added verbose logs for table prefix during restoration - useful for supporters
-- Refactored fixSlash function to work better on Windows
+- Added try...catch for unzipping process to catch any failed entries to throw an error
+- Fixed global logs and background logs, file will be now created properly for debug purposes
+- Replaced PHP and WP version verification method with dedicated one
+- Decreased sleep time between cURL requests (server side backup method)
-- Fixed issue where making backup on staging site was impossible without reinstallation
+- Fixed issue when our plugin tried to resolve backup same directories
-- Resolved all known deprecation errors in PHP 8.2 and PHP 8.1
+- Tested with PHP 8.2 and WP 6.4-beta1 down to PHP 5.6 and WP 4.6
-- Fixed issues with alternate backup method while security was present (apache2 only)
-- Fixed backup download on Microsoft related systems servers